Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

 Introduction
 ------------

-This document shows how to set up the board and run the Multimedia TRD application.
+This document shows how to set up the board and run the VMK180 TRD application.

 Setting up the Board
 ------------------------